marsupialtail/quokka/docs/docs/index.md

 ## **Bug Bounty**

 If you see any bugs, please raise a Github issue.
-I will reward you with a $10 Amazon gift card if you find a bug that I can't fix within a week.
+There is a $10 reward if you find a bug that I can't fix within a week.
 If you fix the bug yourself and make a PR, you will get another reward:

-- $10 for a bug that results in a runtime error.
+- $50 for a bug that results in a runtime error.
-- $50 for a bug that results in a silent error, e.g. produces wrong results.
+- $100 for a bug that results in a silent error, e.g. produces wrong results.

+I am a PhD student and have finite resources.
+So this program will be shut down after I lose $1000.

 ## **Contact**
 If you are interested in trying out Quokka or hit any problems at all, please contact me at zihengw@stanford.edu or [Discord](https://discord.gg/6ujVV9HAg3).
 I will try my best to make Quokka work for you.